Ms. Marvel: Karla Sofen

-Dr. Karla Sofen is the third character to use the codename of Ms. Marvel.
+Dr. Karla Sofen is the second character to use the codename of Ms. Marvel.
 Created by writer Marv Wolfman and artist Frank Robbins, the character first appeared in Captain America #192 (December 1975).
 In The Incredible Hulk vol. 2 #228 (October 1978), Sofen becomes the psychiatrist of the villain Moonstone, also known as Lloyd Bloch.
 Sofen tricks Bloch into giving her the meteorite that empowers him, and she adopts both the name and abilities of Moonstone.
 During the "Dark Reign" storyline, Sofen joins Norman Osborn's group of Avengers, known as the Dark Avengers, as the doppelganger of the previous Ms. Marvel, Carol Danvers, receiving a costume similar to Danvers' original (Danvers wore the Warbird costume at the time).
 Sofen becomes the title character of the Ms. Marvel series beginning in issue #38 (June 2009) until Danvers takes the title back in issue #47 (January 2010).